 II.
 General Statement of Policy

-The school board shall adopt, by resolution, specific standards for acceptance and rejection of applications for open enrollment.
+A. The School Board shall adopt, by resolution, specific standards for acceptance and rejection of applications for open enrollment.
 Standards may include the capacity of a program, class, school building or the statutory limits to nonresident enrollment in a particular grade level.
 Standards may not include previous academic achievement, athletic or other extracurricular ability, disabling conditions, proficiency in the English language, or previous disciplinary proceedings, or the student’s district of residence.

-Employees who violate the provisions of the policy shall be subject to disciplinary action as appropriate.
-Any such disciplinary action shall be made pursuant to and in accordance with applicable statutory authority, collective bargaining agreements, and school district policies, and the bylaws of the Minnesota High School League, as applicable.
+B. Employees who violate the provisions of the policy shall be subject to disciplinary action as appropriate.
+Any such disciplinary action shall be made pursuant to and in accordance with statutory authority, collective bargaining agreements, school district policies, and the bylaws of the Minnesota High School League, as applicable.

 Minn.
 Stat. § 124D.03 (Enrollment Options Program)